 To successfully perform a predictive site survey, it’s necessary to provide certain basic information:

 A WiFi predictive site survey software tool can make it much easier to complete a predictive site survey, but not all survey software tools are created equal.
-Most are severely limited in terms of usability because of their outdated, clunky user interfaces that make them unintuitive and difficult to use.
+If you've been seeking a tool that combines ease of use with powerful features, look no further than NetSpot.

 Predictive wireless surveys are virtual surveys that are used to plan the deployment of a WiFi network using information about the site where the network will be installed.
 Their purpose is to account for as many variables as possible, including the site’s layout, building materials, and sources of interference, to come up with the most cost-effective wireless design capable of providing sufficient coverage and capacity to meet the requirements of the end-users.